pachecovit/vue-components/README.md

-# Vue components for general uses.
+# Vue components for general use.